mattyoung101/omicron/omicam/README.md

 ### Syncing the time
 I'm working on a solution to this problem.
 Please see Known issues as to why this is important.

+**TODO list instructions: install NetTime, config that, unblock in firewall, install sntp, etc**

+`sudo sntp -S 10.0.0.1`

+May also want to cover adding to config? instead of just using sntp.
+Would fix clock drift.
+Make doesn't really care tho.

+Linux instructions?
+Install ntpd, allow through UFW.
+Untested.

+Mac instructions?
+Unclear if possible.
+Probably sync with Windows or Linux host first.

 ### CLion setup
 If you don't have CLion, you'll need to download and install it.
 It's free for students if you have an *.edu email.